linsalrob/atavide_lite/summarise_taxonomy/README.md

 # Generate a better taxonomy information for atavide

-We're going to use [taxonkit](https://bioinf.shenwei.me/taxonkit/) since they have put the work in to make it work
+We're going to use [taxonkit](https://bioinf.shenwei.me/taxonkit/) since they have put the hard work in to make it work well!

 # taxonkit

 ## data

-You need to download the NCBI data.
-You should then set the $TAXONKIT_DB environment
+You need to download the NCBI taxonomy data.
+You should then set the $TAXONKIT_DB environment variable to point to the source of that data.

-taxonkit only requires names.dmp, nodes.dmp, delnodes.dmp and merged.dmp
+`taxonkit` only requires the following files: `names.dmp`, `nodes.dmp`, `delnodes.dmp`, and `merged.dmp`

+_Note:_ There was a hiccup when NCBI updated their taxonomy format, but pytaxonkit has a fix for that, so you either need to use the latest version of pytaxonkit or to use an older version of the NCBI taxonomy data.
+You can find more details at this [pytaxonkit issue](https://github.com/bioforensics/pytaxonkit/issues/41)

-## set an environment variable
+## Set an environment variable for taxonkit

 ```
 DATE=`date +%Y%m`